 The University of California, Division of Agriculture and Natural Resources (UC ANR) prohibits discrimination against or harassment of any person in any of its programs or activities on the basis of race, color, national origin, religion, sex, gender, gender expression, gender identity, pregnancy (which includes pregnancy, childbirth, and medical conditions related to pregnancy or childbirth), physical or mental disability, medical condition (cancer-related or genetic characteristics), genetic information (including family medical history), ancestry, marital status, age, sexual orientation, citizenship, status as a protected veteran or service in the uniformed services (as defined by the Uniformed Services Employment and Reemployment Rights Act of 1994 [USERRA]), as well as state military and naval service.
 UC ANR policy prohibits retaliation against any employee or person in any of its programs or activities for bringing a complaint of discrimination or harassment.
-UC ANR policy also prohibits retaliation against a person who assists someone with a complaint of discrimination or harassment, or participates in any manner in an investigation or resolution of a complaint of discrimination or harassment.
-Retaliation includes threats, intimidation, reprisals, and/or adverse actions related to any of its programs or activities.
+UC ANR policy also prohibits retaliation includes threats, intimidation, reprisals, and/or adverse actions related to any of its programs or activities.
 UC ANR is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment and/or participation in any of its programs or activities without regard to race, color, religion, sex, national origin, disability, age or protected veteran status.
 University policy is intended to be consistent with the provisions of applicable State and Federal laws.

-Inquiries regarding the University's equal employment opportunity policies may be directed to: John I. Sims, Affirmative Action Compliance Officer and Title IX Officer, University of California, Agriculture and Natural Resources, 2801 Second Street, Davis, CA 95618, (530) 750- 1397.
+Inquiries regarding the University's equal service and toportunity policies may be directed to: John 1.
+Sims, Affirmative Action Compliance officer and Title IX Officer and Title IX Officer (Liversity) of California, Agriculture and Natural Resources, 2801 Second Street, Davis, CA 95618, (530) 750- 1397.
 Email: jsims@ucanr.edu.
-Website: http://ucanr.edu/sites/anrstaff/Diversity/Affirmative_Action/.
+Website: http://ucanr.edu/sites/anrstaf/Diversity/Affirmative Action/.

-Current Resident or:
+Current resident or: